tchayen/triangolatte/README.md

 ## Examples

 In `/examples` you can find:
+- **buildings** – full-blown WebGL previewer of buildings triangulated in _city_ example
 - **city** – triangulation of whole city downloaded from Open Street Map
-- **buildings** – full-blown WebGL previewer of buildings triangulated in _city_ example
 - **gpx** – GPX format parsing and triangulation of its data
+- **wireframe** – desktop OpenGL wireframe previewer for triangulated shapes

 You will find instructions for running the code there.